On the distribution of Born transmission eigenvalues in the complex plane: Appendix

 \n This will immediately contradict to the representation \eqref{B_n Hadamard}.
 The large argument asymptotics of the Bessel function (cf. \eqref{J_nu large z} below) implies that $J_n(kt) \to 0$, as $k \to \pm \infty$ along the real axis, for any fixed $t \in (0,1)$.
 This, along with the estimate $|J_n(x)| \leq 1$ for $x\in \RR$, allows us to apply the dominated convergence in the definition of $\CB_n$ \eqref{B_n} and conclude \eqref{B_n at infinity}.

 It remains to show that $\CB_n$ cannot have zeros on the real and imaginary axes excluding the origin.
-It is obvious that $\CB_n(k) \neq 0$ for $k \neq 0$ real, as the integrand in \eqref{B_n} is a nonnegative function.
-The Poisson representation formula (\cite{handbook} 9.1.20) for Bessel functions implies that $i^{-2\nu} J_\nu^2 \geq 0$ on $i\RR$ for any $\nu \geq 0$, i.e. up to a complex constant, $J_n^2$ is nonnegative on $i\RR$.
+First, $\CB_n(k) \neq 0$ for $k \neq 0$ real, as the integrand in \eqref{B_n} is a nonnegative function.
+Next, the Poisson representation formula (\cite{handbook} 9.1.20) for Bessel functions implies that $i^{-2\nu} J_\nu^2 \geq 0$ on $i\RR$ for any $\nu \geq 0$, i.e. up to a complex constant, $J_n^2$ is nonnegative on $i\RR$.
 Hence, $\CB_n(ik) \neq 0$ for $k \neq 0$ real.

 $(ii)$ This is an immediate consequence of the corresponding symmetry of the function $J_n^2$.

 $(iii)$ Using the series representation of the Bessel function it is straightforward to obtain the following asymptotic expansion, as $n \to \infty$: